What are Olympic Medals made from?

 So where does the gold, silver and bronze come from?

-From 2017, old mobile phones and electronic devices have been collected from across Japan as part of the Tokyo 2020 medal project and more than 90% of Japan's towns and cities contributed electronic devices, enabling the whole of Japan to get involved in the Olympic effort.
-In total over 78 tonnes of devices were collected which enabled enough, gold, silver, and bronze to be extracted to make the 5,000 medals for the Tokyo Olympic games.
+Since 2017, old mobile phones and electronic devices have been collected from across Japan.
+This has been part of the Tokyo 2020 medal project.
+More than 90% of Japan's towns and cities contributed electronic devices.
+This enabled the whole of Japan to get involved in the Olympic effort.
+In total, over 78 tonnes of devices were collected which enabled enough, gold, silver, and bronze to be extracted to make the 5,000 medals for the Tokyo Olympic Games.

-Perhaps in the future if the cost of silver continue to rise, we may need to consider making the medals from Stainless Steel – you never know, maybe one day BS fixings could be manufacturing Olympic medals as well as stainless steel washers .
+Perhaps in the future, if the cost of silver continues to rise, we may need an alternative.
+Will one country consider making the medals from Stainless Steel?
+You never know, maybe one day BS Fixings could be manufacturing Olympic medals as well as stainless steel washers .

-But for now, we would like to send out our congratulations to all the athletes who have already won gold and to those simply making it to the Olympic games during such difficult times.
+But for now, we would like to send out our congratulations to all the athletes who have already won gold.
+Congrats to all those simply making it to the Olympic games during such difficult times.